 - Negotiate on your behalf and deal with all communication to shield you from difficult legal or medical questions.

 - Keep you updated throughout with information about how your prescription error claim is progressing.

 - Only agree to settle if you’re happy that any compensation offer is fair.

 No Win, No Fee claims mean that you don’t pay any legal costs upfront and you won’t need to pay your solicitor if the claim fails.
 If you do receive compensation, your solicitor will deduct a success fee from the settlement amount.
 This success fee is legally capped at 25 per cent of any compensation awarded.

 Start a prescription error claim today

-If you’ve got any further questions on prescription error claims, please call or use our live chat service to get in touch.
+To find out more about prescription error claims, please call or use live chat to get in touch.